Australian Broadcasting Corporation: 1950–2000

 Live television broadcasts of selected parliamentary sessions started in 1990, and by the early 1990s, all major ABC broadcasting outlets operated 24 hours a day.

-In 1991 the ABC helped launch Australian children's music band The Wiggles, under the ABC music label.

-In 1991 the corporation's Sydney radio and orchestral operations moved to a new building, the ABC Ultimo Centre, in the inner-city suburb of Ultimo.
+In 1991, the corporation's Sydney radio and orchestral operations moved to a new building, the ABC Ultimo Centre, in the inner-city suburb of Ultimo that was opened by Prime Minister Bob Hawke.
 In Melbourne, the ABC Southbank Centre was completed in 1994.

-In 1992 Australian children's television series Bananas in Pyjamas first aired.

 International television service ABC Australia was established in 1993, while at the same time Radio Australia increased its international reach.
 Reduced funding in 1997 for Radio Australia resulted in staff and programming cuts.

-The ABC Multimedia Unit was established in July 1995 to manage the new ABC website, which was launched in August.

 The ABC was registered on the Australian Business Register as a Commonwealth Government Entity on 1 November 1999.

 2000s–2010s

-In 2001 digital television commenced (see Online, below).
-At the same time the ABC's multimedia division was renamed "ABC New Media", becoming an output division of the ABC alongside television and radio.
+In 2001, the ABC launched two digital television channels, ABC Kids and Fly TV, though these were axed just two years later.

-In 2002 the ABC launched ABC Asia Pacific, the replacement for the defunct Australia Television International operated previously by the Seven Network.
-A digital radio service, ABC DiG, was also launched in November that year.
+In 2002, the ABC launched ABC Asia Pacific, the replacement for the defunct Australia Television International operated previously by the Seven Network.
+A digital radio service, ABC DiG (now Double J), was also launched in November that year.

-On 8 February 2008 ABC TV was rebranded as ABC1, and a new channel for children, ABC3, was funded and announced by the Rudd government in June.
-A new online video-on-demand service launched in July of the same year, titled ABC iview.
+On 8 February 2008, ABC TV was rebranded as ABC1, and a new channel for children, ABC3 (now ABC Entertains), was funded and announced by the Rudd government in June.
+A new online video on demand service launched in July of the same year, titled ABC iview.

-ABC News 24, now known as ABC News, a channel dedicated to news, launched on 22 July 2010.
-On 20 July 2014, ABC1 reverted to its original name of ABC TV.
+ABC News 24 (now ABC News Channel), a channel dedicated to news, launched on 22 July 2010.

-In November 2014 a cut of $254 million (4.6%) to funding over the following five years together with the additional unfunded cost of the news channel meant that the ABC would have to shed about 10% of its staff, around 400 people.
+In November 2014, a cut of $254 million (4.6%) to funding over the following five years together with the additional unfunded cost of the news channel meant that the ABC would have to shed about 10% of its staff, around 400 people.
 There were several programming changes, with regional and local programming losing out to national programs, and the Adelaide TV production studio had to close.

-In November 2016 the ABC announced that ABC News 24, ABC NewsRadio, as well as its online and digital news brands, would be rebranded under a unified ABC News brand, which was launched on 10 April 2017.
+In November 2016, the ABC announced that ABC News 24, ABC NewsRadio, as well as its online and digital news brands, would be rebranded under a unified ABC News brand, which was launched on 10 April 2017.